tale-toul/OCP4UPIAWS/README.md

 It will take a few minutes for Terraform to create all resources.
 The resources will show up in the AWS web console as they are being created.

-When the infrastructure has been created, run the following command and wait for the message saying it is safe to remove the bootstrap resources.
+On another terminal run the following command to see how the installation is progressing, and wait for the message saying it is safe to remove the bootstrap resources.
 ```shell
 $ ./openshift-install wait-for bootstrap-complete --dir brinx/ --log-level info
 INFO Waiting up to 20m0s for the Kubernetes API at https://api.brinx.tale.rhcee.support:6443...